fippo/warp-snap-sped/draft-hancke-webrtc-sped.md

 |Total|124+|

 Applications that use additional STUN attributes MUST reduce the DTLS MTU further.
+The reduced MTU should only be used until the DTLS handshake is complete.

 ### Handling flights consisting of multiple packets
 A single DTLS flight may be too large to fit into a single UDP packet, especially when using Post-Quantum Cryptography (PQC).